olcf/olcf-user-docs/quantum/quantum_systems/iqm.rst

 * Any request for credits must be submitted by the project Principle Investigator (PI) to help@olcf.ornl.gov

-* Requests for machine credits must be justified using results from the emulator to determine the appropriate amount needed.
-Requests without emulator-based justifications will be denied.
+* Requests for machine credits must be justified using an emulator/mock backend and `IQM's Resource Calculator <https://www.iqmacademy.com/qpu/resourceCalculator/>`__.
+For justifying the pay-as-you-go method, we recommend using the Resource Calculator in combination with the credits per second pricing information listed in the "Quantum Computers" section on the resonance dashboard for a given backend.

 * Requests will be evaluated based on the provided technical justification, programmatic efficiency, and machine availability.
 The effective usage of prior allocations by the project will also be considered.